jordanaustin/Details-Expander/README.md

     <script src="build/has-details.min.js"></script>

 All credit for this feature detect goes to @mathiasbynens who created it.
-Find it here along with his own polyfill for the details element here: http://mathiasbynens.be/notes/html5-details-jquery
+Find it here along with his own jQuery polyfill for the details element here: http://mathiasbynens.be/notes/html5-details-jquery